SIBarcodeNetwork/ReadtheDocsMaster/Docs/assembling_contigs.rst

 * If using M13 tagged PCR primers, make sure both M13 and untagged primer documents are saved locally.
 Just select the untagged version of the primer for trimming, since the chance of finding the longer tagged version of the primer is slimmer than finding the untagged version.
 * Select the "Allow Mismatches" option and list "2" - if too high a number is listed here it will "find" the primers at the incorrect locations of the read.
 * For a primer of 15-20 bp in length, select "10" for Minimum Match Length.
-If too low a number is selected too here it will "find" the primers at incorrect locations of the read.
+If too low a number is selected here it will "find" the primers at incorrect locations of the read.

 "Error Probability Limit" value of 0.05 is an appropriate starting value for trimming.
 This option works by trimming the trace sequence to find the longest possible untrimmed region, which has an overall error probability less than 5%.
 To trim more aggressively, decrease the limit or manually edit the trim by clicking and dragging either end of the annotation in the Sequence View.